-This area is in the towns of Jay, Wilmington and Keene in Essex County and consists of the right-of-way of Bartlett Road, a rough public road, not plowed in the winter, as it crosses the eastern portion of the Sentinel Range Wilderness Area.
-Should this road ever be closed or abandoned, this area should be added to the Sentinel Wilderness Area.
+This area is in the towns of Jay,

+Wilmington and Keene in Essex County and

+consists of the right-of-way of Bartlett Road,

+a rough public road, not plowed in the

+winter, as it crosses the eastern portion of

+the Sentinel Range Wilderness Area.

+Should this road ever be closed or

+abandoned, this area should be added to the

+Sentinel Wilderness Area.

+Bartlett area statistics:

-Bartlett Area Statistics: Non-conforming uses: Road (public) 1.3 miles
+Road (public) 1.3 Miles